Program Requirements

 Program Notes

-A minimum grade of C is required in all courses for certification; however, a 3.0 grade-point average is required to be eligible for student teaching and certification.
+- A minimum grade of C is required in all courses for certification; however, a 3.0 grade-point average is required to be eligible for student teaching.

 Master's Degree Track